calmm-js/partial.lenses/README.md

 Making all optics partial has a number of consequences.
 For one thing, it can potentially hide bugs: an incorrectly specified optic treats the input as `undefined` and may seem to work without raising an error.
+We have not found this to be an issue in practice.
 However, partiality also has a number of benefits.
 In particular, it allows optics to seamlessly support both insertion and removal.
-It also allows to reduce the number of necessary abstractions.
-And it tends to make compositions of optics more concise with fewer required parts.
+It also allows to reduce the number of necessary abstractions and it tends to make compositions of optics more concise with fewer required parts, which both help to avoid bugs.

 #### On composability